matt-oconnell/jasmine-vue/README.md

 ## Mount

-Use `this.componentCreator.mount` to mount the component.
+Use  the creator returned from `vueInit` to mount the component.
 The mount method accepts an optional object with custom prop data as the first parameter.
 This custom data will overwrite the `defaultProps` passed in in the `vueInit` method if provided.
 It also accepts an optional 2nd parameter for a vuex store.
 It returns the instance of the Vue component itself.

 ```javascript